Joseph's Tomb: Since 2000

 In early 2008, a group of MKs wrote a letter to the Prime Minister asking that the tomb be renovated: "The tombstone is completely shattered, and the holy site is desecrated in an appalling manner, the likes of which we have not seen in Israel or anywhere else in the world."
 In February, it was reported that Israel would officially ask the Palestinian Authority to carry out repairs at the tomb, but in response, vandals set tires on fire inside the tomb.
 In December 2008, Jewish workers funded by anonymous donors painted the blackened walls and re-built the shattered stone marker covering the grave.

 As of 2009, monthly visits to the tomb in bullet-proof vehicles under heavy IDF protection are organised by the Yitzhar based organization Shechem Ehad.
 In late April 2009, a group of Jewish worshipers found the headstone smashed and swastikas painted on the walls, as well as boot prints on the grave itself.

 In August 2010, it was reported that the IDF and the Palestinian Authority reached an agreement on renovating the site.
 Israel's chief rabbis, Yona Metzger and Shlomo Amar, visited and prayed at the tomb along with 500 other worshippers, the first such visit by a high-ranking Israeli delegation in 10 years.

 On 24 April 2011, Palestinian Authority police officers opened fire on three cars of Israeli worshipers after they finished praying at Joseph's tomb.
 An Israeli citizen was killed and three others were wounded.
 The fatality was identified as Ben-Joseph Livnat, 25, the nephew of Culture Minister Limor Livnat.
 Both the Israel Defense Forces and Palestinian Authority ordered investigations into the incident.
 According to an initial investigation, three cars full of Israelis entered the compound of Joseph's tomb without coordination with the Israeli military or Palestinian security forces and then tried to break through a Palestinian Authority police checkpoint.
 The IDF investigation concluded that the Palestinian police officers had acted "maliciously" and with the intent to harm the Jewish worshipers.
 IDF Chief of Staff Benny Gantz added that they fired "without justification and with no immediate threat to their lives".

+Three Palestinian police officers were tried in a Palestinian Authority court and convicted of firing into the air, ultimately serving two years in a PA jail.
+They were arrested by the IDF after being released from PA custody in May 2013 and eventually sentenced to prison terms by Israeli military courts.
+The patrol commander, Saleh Hammad, served a longer sentence.
+He was released from PA custody in 2020 and arrested and charged by the IDF soon after.